singularityhub/sregistry/docs/introduction.md

-# Introduction
+f# Introduction
 Singularity Registry is a Dockerized web application that an institution or individual can deploy to organize and manage Singularity images.
-After you [deploy](deployment.md) and [setup](setup.md) your registry, you are welcomed with the home screen.
+After you [install](install.md) and [setup](setup.md) your registry, you are welcomed with the home screen.
 In this case, our institution is called "Tacosaurus Computing Center":

 <br>
 ![assets/img/registry-home.png](assets/img/registry-home.png)